terraform-google-modules/terraform-google-container-vm/test/fixtures/instance_with_attached_disk/README.md

-# Simple Instance
+# Instance with Attached Disk

-This example illustrates how to deploy a container to a Google Compute Engine instance in GCP.
+This example illustrates how to deploy and expose a container to a Google Compute Engine instance in GCP, with an attached disk.
+Also includes SSH configuration, so a user can be provisioned on the fly for future logins.

 [^]: (autogen_docs_start)